 Çemberlitas Hamam.
 Situated near the Bazaar, this is the oldest hamam in town and was reputedly built by the master architect Sinan.

-The palace of the sultans with its many courtyards and gates is more reminiscent of a fossilised camp than a palace, there are several special museums in the area.
-The Treasure Chamber, where the famous dagger and Spoonmaker diamond are the real rarities of the collection, and the harem, where the sultan’s wives and children lived, is not included in the ticket price to the palace.
+The palace of the sultans with its many courtyards and gates brings on a nostalgia for times forgone.
+There are several special museums in the area; highlights include the Treasure Chamber, where the famous dagger and Spoonmaker's diamond are true stars of the collection, and the harem, where the sultan’s wives and children lived (the two are not included in the ticket price to the palace).

 Aya Sofya is a remarkable mixture of Christianity and Islam, a church with minarets and a mosque with pictures of the Virgin Mary.
 The building is one of the wonders of world architecture which was only surpassed after a thousand years by St. Peter’s church in the 16th-century.